Search the Microbial Life Site

 Created by: Scott N. Montross, Montana State University "Bacteria of the genus Deinococcus exhibit an extraordinary ability to withstand the lethal and mutagenic effects of DNA damaging agents-particularly ...

-High Pressure Environments part of Extreme Environments:Under Pressure
+Microbial Life Under Pressure part of Extreme Environments:Under Pressure

 Created by: Scott N. Montross, Montana State University Pressure has a substantial effect on the physiology and biochemistry of living cells.
 Microorganisms inhabiting the deep-sea and subsurface of Earth have the ...